texus/TGUI/tutorials/0.8/android/index.md

 Please note that support for android is still in an early stage.
 Building for android has so far only been tested on linux, altough it should be very similar on other systems.

-You must use the SFML version from github, SFML 2.5.0 is NOT recent enough.
-Android NDK 13b or higher is required.
+You must use at least SFML 2.5.1 and Android NDK 13b or higher (tested up to NDK 17c).

 ### Requirements